 - Do use action words (accomplished, orchestrated, spearheaded, supervised, initiated, etc.).

-- Do use company value words usually found on the “about” page.
+- Do use company value words usually found on the “about” page of the job listing.

 - Do use skill words such as passionate, responsible, and analytical.